rashaikupenn/daily-pennsylvanian-headline-scraper/README.md

 4. Run the python script `script.py` to scrape data
 5. Commit any updated data files to the Git repository

+## Changes Made (by Rayyan Shaik)

+In addition to the function "scrape_data_point()", which was provided, I have added 3 more scraping functions that gather separate pieces of information from The DP's website.
+1. scrape_featured_headlines() -> list
+2. scrape_most_recent_headlines() -> list
+3. scrape_social_media_links() -> dict

+All 3 of these functions scrape visible and available information.
+Using bs4, they all generally a parent element (usually a "div") and then iteratively check the text and links of that element's children.
+From there, said text and information is saved and processed.
+(For example, all of the social media icons reference hyperlinks to their respective platforms [e.g. instagram].
+These icons are all children of a certain div container.
+With access to said container/element, we can then search for all links within them [which should only be the platform links]).

+After the data is scraped and processed, each function's output is individually written to the output ".json" file in the same manner as the "scrape_data_point()" function.
+The only difference is that I chose to store the ouputs of my function in a keyed dictionary for simpler lookups & referencing.

 ## Scheduling

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run: